neondatabase/website/content/docs/introduction/branching.md

 ## Branch endpoints

-Each branch is created with an endpoint, which is the compute instance associated with the branch.
-Branch endpoints are read-write.
+When creating a new branch, you have the option to create an endpoint.
+An endpoint is the compute instance associated with the branch.

+An endpoint allows you to connect to the branch from a client or application and is read-write.

-Your Neon project's [root branch](../../reference/glossary#root-branch) (`main`) also has an endpoint.
+Your Neon project's [root branch](../../reference/glossary#root-branch) (`main`) has an endpoint included by default.

 To connect to a database in a branch from a client or application, you must connect to the branch's endpoint.
 For more information connecting to a branch endpoint, see [Connect to a branch](../../manage/branches/#connect-to-a-branch).

+If a branch does not have an endpoint, it acts as a snapshot of the parent branch.
+You can add endpoint to a branch later if you wish to connect to it.

 ## Branching workflows